 In the minimal extension of the SM, a scalar singlet is introduced and couples to the SM exclusively through $\lambda_s S^2 H^{\dagger} H$ interaction.
-This physical state of this singlet could be a DM under the protection of \mathbb{Z}2 symmetry.
-Such scenario was originally proposed in [] and has been analyzed in details in [333, 334] after the Higgs discovery at the LHC.
-For a light ($\lesssim 60 \text{ GeV}$) scalar DM of this model, one requires relatively large value of the portal coupling λ_s to acquire the proper relic abundance.
-As a result, this minimal model suffers from two mortal diseases: Higgs boson invisible decay branching ratio $BR(h \to SS)$ is nearly 100% and the cross-section for DM scattering off a nucleon is too large, exceeding the exclusion upper limit provided by LUX collaboration [].
+This physical state of this singlet could be a DM as its decays is prevented by imposing a new Z2 symmetry.
+Such scenario was originally proposed in [337, 338] and has been thoroughly studied in details in [351, 352] after the Higgs discovery at the LHC.
+For a light (≤ 60 GeV) scalar DM of this model, one requires relatively large value of the portal coupling λ_s to acquire the proper relic abundance.
+As a result, this minimal model suffers from two mortal diseases: Higgs boson invisible decay branching ratio $BR(h \rightarrow SS)$ is nearly 100% and the cross-section for DM scattering off a nucleon is too large, exceeding the exclusion upper limit provided by LUX collaboration [87].